Draghi report: Draghi Observatory

 In September 2025, one year after the publication of the Draghi report, the European Policy Innovation Council (EPIC), a Brussels-based think tank, launched the Draghi Observatory & Implementation Index to monitor how far the European Union had delivered on the report’s recommendations.

 The Observatory’s first audit found that out of 383 recommendations, only 43 (11.2%) had been fully implemented, with 77 (20.1%) partially implemented, 176 (46.0%) still in progress, and 87 (22.7%) untouched.^{2} The results suggested that, even counting partial progress, the EU had achieved only about one-third of Draghi’s agenda in the first year.

 EPIC’s analysis showed uneven progress across sectors.
 Transport (26.8% implemented) and critical raw materials (33.3%) were the most advanced, while areas such as clean technologies, digitalisation, and energy saw little or no full implementation.
 According to Antonios Nestoras, EPIC’s executive director, the findings underscored Europe’s lagging position in future technologies, arguing that “instead of backing our remaining ‘Made in Europe’ excellence, we keep churning out world-class bureaucratic cages and regulatory mazes.”

 The initiative was described as the first systematic accountability tool of its kind at EU level, modelled on instruments such as Canada’s Polimeter and the U.S. PolitiFact Truth-O-Meter.
 It evaluates progress on each recommendation as if it were a political pledge, relying on a panel of more than 120 experts to ensure geographical and sectoral balance.

 Conference: One Year After the Draghi Report

 The September 2025 Conference saw Draghi himself pessimistic: Every challenge he had pointed out in his report had worsened.
 Von der Leyen stressed the EU's Competitiveness Compass and Agenda saying that "Every single Member State has endorsed the Draghi report.
 And so has the European Parliament."
 She regretted IMF analysis results of "internal barriers" within the Single Market, "equivalent to a 45% tariff on goods and a 110% tariff on services".
 The Commission is looking towards 2028 for completion of the single market.

 Job and market share loss to non-market economies will have to be reduced, von der Leyen insisted.
 Meanwhile Draghi had called for a pause on European AI rules to assess potential drawbacks.
 The AI Act, fully applicable in 2027, being “a source of uncertainty”, Draghi once again promoted "common debt for common projects”.
+In December 2025 a central component of the savings and investments union (SIU) initiatives was presented.

+E6 Initiative 2026

+In January 2026 the finance ministers of Germany, France, Italy, the Netherlands, Poland, and Spain met to "press ahead with the Capital Markets Union to improve financing conditions for European companies" and to strengthen the international role of the euro by way of "a digital euro and independent European payment systems".